RainyPrisma/Projectphcsq/README.md

 - change input on account page
 - etc.

-On 1.3 plan Using Ajax instead form and more input function
+On 1.3 Add on
+- Manage account form (No Design yet)
+- CSS Improve on gallery
+- Some Diagram create
+- Insert function for super Role in Management
+- etc.